justinjudefernandes/CyberLure-A-Phishing-Simulation-Security-Awareness-Platform/README.md

 📄 Data Classification — Classify information according to its sensitivity and handling requirements.
 🧠 Deepfake Detective — Identify whether audio, video, or images are genuine or AI-generated.

-AI-Assisted Assessment Development

-AI was used as a development and content-assistance tool during the creation of the training assessments.

-After reviewing the training videos, I used Claude to generate an initial set of questionnaire and assessment questions based on the material covered.
-These questions were then incorporated into the application's assessment workflow and structured around the learning objectives of each module.

-AI was therefore used to accelerate content creation, while the platform's training workflow, assessment functionality, scoring, tracking, and integration were developed as part of the project.
+---

+## 🧩 **Additional Capabilities:**

-📊 Dashboards & Human-Risk Analytics
+### 📊 **Dashboards & Human-Risk Analytics:**

-A core objective of CyberLure was to move beyond simply measuring who clicked a phishing email.

-The platform aggregates training, assessment, phishing, and behavioural data into organization-wide human-risk analytics.
+A core objective of CyberLure is to move beyond simply measuring who clicked a phishing email and provide a broader view of organizational human risk.
+The platform brings together training, assessment, phishing, and behavioral data to provide organization-wide human-risk analytics.

 The dashboards provide visibility into:

-Overall human-risk score
-Risk-band distribution
-Phishing engagement
-Click and reporting trends
-Training compliance
-Assessment performance
-Security champions
-Individual user risk
-Remediation status

-Administrators can drill down into individual users to view their training assignments, video progress, assessment attempts, scores, phishing activity, and remediation state.

-Employees also receive a personal, password-less Security Hub showing their assigned activities and readiness information.

-📈 Reporting

-CyberLure provides both executive-level and detailed operational reporting.

-Executive Reporting

-Provides leadership with a high-level view of:

-Human-risk posture
-Training compliance
-Phishing engagement
-Risk distribution
-Organizational trends
-Detailed Reporting

-Provides operational teams with per-recipient information, including outstanding training and remediation activities, with CSV export capabilities.

-⚙️ Administration & Integrations

-The administration layer provides centralized management of users, roles, and external integrations.

-Users & Roles
-User management
-Role-based access control
-Administrative permissions
-Integrations
-SMTP — email delivery
-LDAP / Active Directory — directory-based user import NTP — time synchronization

-🧠 Key Engineering Takeaways
+- Overall human-risk score
+- Risk-band distribution
+- Phishing engagement
+- Click and reporting trends
+- Training compliance
+- Assessment performance
+- Security champions
+- Individual user risk
+- Remediation status

+Administrators can drill down to the individual-user level to review training assignments, video progress, assessment attempts and scores, phishing activity, and remediation status.
+Employees also have access to a personal, password-less Security Hub where they can view their assigned activities and security-readiness information.

+### 📈 **Reporting:**
+CyberLure provides both executive-level and detailed operational reporting, enabling leadership and security teams to view human-risk information at the level most relevant to them.
+Executive Reporting provides leadership with a high-level overview of:
+- Human-risk posture
+- Training compliance
+- Phishing engagement
+- Risk distribution
+- Organizational trends
+- Detailed Reporting

+Provides security and operational teams with recipient-level details, including outstanding training, assessment results, phishing activity, and remediation requirements, with CSV export capabilities for further analysis.

+### ⚙️ **Administration & Integrations:**
+The administration layer provides centralized management of users, roles, permissions, and external platform integrations as below:
+- User management
+- Role-based access control
+- Administrative permissions
+- Integrations
+  - SMTP — Email delivery
+  - LDAP / Active Directory — Directory-based user import
+  - NTP — Time synchronization

+---

+## 🧠 **Key Engineering Takeaways:**

 CyberLure demonstrates the integration of cybersecurity, software engineering, automation, and analytics into a single working platform.